akshaykalia-chd/Px-Rack/README.md

-## What is a Px-Rack
+## What is a PX-Rack

-Personal Experience Rack, or Px-Rack, is a modular DIY computer rack-style enclosure built for creators who value scalability, customization, and hands-on engineering.
-Designed to integrate multiple [Mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) motherboards into a single compact unit, Px-Rack is ideal for homelabs, clustered compute nodes, or multi-OS test environments.
+Personal Experience Rack, or PX-Rack, is a modular DIY computer rack-style enclosure built for creators who value scalability, customization, and hands-on engineering.
+Designed to integrate multiple [Mini-ITX](https://en.wikipedia.org/wiki/Mini-ITX) motherboards into a single compact unit, PX-Rack is ideal for homelabs, clustered compute nodes, or multi-OS test environments.

 The first use case is [Broadcom VMware Cloud Foundation](https://www.vmware.com/products/cloud-infrastructure/vmware-cloud-foundation).

-## 🛠️ Skills Required to Build a Px-Rack
+## 🛠️ Skills Required to Build a PX-Rack

-Building a Px-Rack is not a beginner project.
+Building a PX-Rack is not a beginner project.
 You will need:

 1. **Miter saw** — for cutting extrusions and structural components to precise lengths
 2. **Soldering** — primarily a safety net for human error during wiring
 3. **Specialty tools** — screwdrivers and Allen keys in M2, M3, and M4 sizes, plus Torx drivers T2, T3, and T4
 4. **ATX power supply disassembly** — you will need to open and modify a standard ATX PSU

 > If any of these sound daunting, that is perfectly reasonable.
-Reach out using the details in the [Contact details](#-contact-details) section to order a pre-built Px-Rack — or engage directly with the designer if you are mad enough to attempt this yourself.
+Reach out using the details in the [Contact details](#-contact-details) section to order a pre-built PX-Rack — or engage directly with the designer if you are mad enough to attempt this yourself.

-### 2-Node Px-Rack Enclosure: ###
+### 2-Node PX-Rack Enclosure: ###
 #### Render:
 <img src="img/2-Node.png" width="400" alt="2-Node Render">

 #### Actual:

 Not built, hence no images are available.
-However, it will be identical to the bottom half of a 4-node Enclosure
+However, it will be identical to the bottom half of a 4-node enclosure.

-### 4-Node Px-Rack Enclosure: ###
+### 4-Node PX-Rack Enclosure: ###
 #### Render:
 <img src="img/4-Node.png" width="400" alt="4-Node Render">